confluentinc/ksql/design-proposals/klip-26-java-client-interfaces.md

 The order in which the client methods will be implemented is as follows:
 * Push and pull queries
 * Insert values
-* DDL/DML statements
+* DDL statements
 * Terminate push queries
 * Admin operations

 Push and pull queries are targeted for ksqlDB 0.10.0 for sure.
-Insert values and some DDL/DML statements may make the cut as well, but it's uncertain at the moment.
+Insert values and some DDL statements may make the cut as well, but it's uncertain at the moment.
 Everything that slips through will be in ksqlDB 0.11.0 instead.

 A more detailed breakdown of implementation phases is out of scope for this KLIP.